Certificate | SC Program: CL.3417

 Units 3

-Advisory: A grade of C or higher in HUSV 10.
+Advisory: HUSV 70 with a grade of C or higher.

-This course explores the theoretical perspectives and professional standards involve din Human Services - with particular emphasis on Social Work Practices.
+This course explores the theoretical perspectives and professional standards involved in Human Services-with particular emphasis on Social Work Practices.
 Students will be introduced to the practices of engagement, assessment, intervention, documentation and conflict resolution while consistently integrating these with the systems framework and strengths perspective.
 Professional and personal ethics will be stressed throughout the course.
 Multicultural competence and policy development will also be covered.
+This course may be offered in a distance education format.

 Apply Now